-Let’s face it – it’s a scary test.
-Here’s how to fight back
+Let’s face it – The LSAT is a scary test.
+Here’s how to fight back.

 What did our favorite “Legally Blonde” heroine do to prepare for the LSAT?
 When asked how she planned to score at least a 175, Elle Woods quipped, “I once had to judge a tighty-whitey contest for Lambda Kappa Pi.
 Trust me, I can handle anything.”